garrandall/popular-music-data/tracks/jerk-and-twine-jackie-ross.md

 Two dances goin' around the nation
 With the same beat
-That's the combination of-a
+That's the combination of a
-A-good timin' and a finger pumpin'
+Good timin' and a finger pumpin'
-A-arm bendin' and a-hips rockin'
+Arm bendin' and hips rockin'

 Besides, doesn't matter
 Just get your steps together now